 Today’s trek is beside the surging Waikato River to reach Huka Falls, where the 100m wide river squeezes 220,000 liters of water a second through a narrow 20m gorge.
 We then continue up the road to the thermal activity area of Wai-O-Tapu (secret waters) which looks quite prehistoric with steam spewing out of the ground and the perpetually plipping and plopping pools of liquefied mud that could boil a person alive.

-Some call this raw beauty, but the Hell-smell is more reminiscent of raw sewage, and passing the yawning eerie craters called Devil’s Ink Spots, Devil’s Home, and Devil’s Bath, I’m thinking that if you ditch the ‘Dees’, you have a hole lot of ‘evil’ in this malodourous, nostril-pinching domain!
+Some call this raw beauty, but the Hell-smell is more reminiscent of raw sewage.
+Passing the yawning eerie craters called Devil’s Ink Spots, Devil’s Home, and Devil’s Bath, I’m thinking that if you ditch the ‘Dees’, you have a ‘hole’ lot of ‘evil’ in this malodourous, nostril-pinching domain!

 Named as “One of the 20 Most Surreal Places in the World”, Champagne Pool is a naturally colorful and dangerous hot spring that bubbles and fizzes like its namesake.
 Arsenic deposits form a ledge rimming the pool in what looks like brilliantly bright and pulpy carrot juice.
 Steam ascends from the boiling lake as the carbon dioxide gasses released from the bottom rise up to create the stunningly primal looking image.